Code-Institute-Submissions/DavidJPWard-chained_sportwear_MayResub/README.md

 1. Log in to GitHub and locate the GitHub Repository
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-3. Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
-4. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-5. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
-6. The page will automatically refresh.
-7. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+5. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking the GitHub Repository